daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 ### NAT Gateway

-Must be launched in a public subnet because it needs internet connectivity, and requires an elastic public IP address
+Must be launched in a public subnet because it needs internet connectivity, and requires an elastic public IP address.